Sally (1764 ship): Legacy

-The Sally's story exemplifies the arduous Middle Passage of slaves coming from Western Africa.
+Sallys story exemplifies the arduous Middle Passage of slaves coming from Western Africa.

-The legacy of The Sally and its involvement in the perpetuation of northern slavery is two-fold.
-First, the ship offers an example of both the atrocities of the middle passage, as well as the attempts of many captured Africans to assert their personhood long before abolition.
-While nearly 99% of deaths that occurred during Middle Passage were attributable to disease and other causes, revolts like The Sally's did impact the magnitude of the slave trade.
+The legacy of Sally and its involvement in the perpetuation of northern slavery is two-fold.
+First, the ship offers an example of both the atrocities of the Middle Passage, as well as the attempts of many captured Africans to assert their personhood long before abolition.
+While nearly 99% of deaths that occurred on the Middle Passage were attributable to disease and other causes, revolts like Sallys did impact the magnitude of the slave trade.
 Threat of resistance forced chartered ships to carry extra crew members and supplies, evidenced by the extensive cargo log kept by Hopkins.
 Recent scholarship suggests that "crew numbers of slave ships were normally 50 percent higher than on produce carriers of similar size and largely accounted for the fact that about 18 percent of Middle Passage costs were attributable to potential slave revolts in transit.
 The latter figure suggests that, between 1680 and 1800 [...] the number of slaves shipped across the Atlantic could have been 9 percent greater than it actually was."
-Stories like that of The Sally demonstrate the impact of small-scale defiance on slaving practices.
+Stories like that of Sally demonstrate the impact of small-scale defiance on slaving practices.
 While generally ignored by historical accounts, the revolts of these enslaved peoples, from captivity, throughout Middle Passage, and into the New World offered a symbol of fortitude among slaves long before abolitionist efforts began.

-University Hall, a prominent building at Brown University, is believed to have been built by slaves who survived The Sally.
+University Hall, a prominent building at Brown University, is believed to have been built by slaves who survived Sally.

-Secondarily, The Sally exposes the deep roots of slavery and colonialism within the Northeast, specifically the state of Rhode Island.
-The state's most prominent institution, Brown, remains inextricably connected to the atrocities of perpetuated by this specific voyage.
+Secondarily, Sally exposes the deep roots of slavery and colonialism within the Northeast, specifically the state of Rhode Island.
+The state's most prominent institution, Brown, remains inextricably connected to the atrocities perpetuated by this specific voyage.
 As recently as 2021, the university's undergraduate student body voted in favor of reparations for descendants of the enslaved people instrumental in Brown's construction.
 Administration has yet to offer a conclusive decision on what, if any, monetary compensation will be offered.
-This student outcry is not the first time Brown has been forced to reckon with violence of its past; in 2006, it became the first university to public a report that dealt with historical ties to slavery.
+This student outcry is not the first time Brown has been forced to reckon with violence of its past; in 2006, it became the first university to publish a report that dealt with historical ties to slavery.
 Since this publication, the university has erected memorials around campus to pay tribute to this past, as well as funded the Simmons Center for Slavery and Justice in 2012, named after former Brown president, Ruth J. Simmons, who became the first African-American president of an Ivy League institution in 2001.
 In a press release, the university describes the new initiative: "Recognizing that racial slavery was central to the historical formation of the Americas and the modern world, the Simmons Center creates a space for the interdisciplinary study of the historical forms of slavery while also examining how these legacies continue to shape our contemporary world."